sudev/MinixMajor/_posts/2013-06-05-Minix-Intro.md

 MINIX 3 is a microkernel based POSIX compliant operating system designed to be highly reliable, flexible, and secure.
 The approach is based on the ideas of modularity and fault isolation by breaking the system into many self-contained modules.
 In general the MINIX design is guided by the following principles:

-* Simplicity: Keep the system as simple as possible so that it is easy to understand and thus more likely to be correct.
+* *Simplicity*: Keep the system as simple as possible so that it is easy to understand and thus more likely to be correct.

-* Modularity: Split the system into a collection of small, independent modules and therefore prevent failures in one module from indirectly affecting another module.
+* *Modularity*: Split the system into a collection of small, independent modules and therefore prevent failures in one module from indirectly affecting another module.

-* Least authorization: Reduce privileges of all modules as far as it is possible.
+* *Least authorization*: Reduce privileges of all modules as far as it is possible.

-* Fault tolerance: Design the system in a way that it withstands failures.
+* *Fault tolerance*: Design the system in a way that it withstands failures.
 Detect the faulty component and replace it, while the system continues running the entire time.

 The operating system is structured as follows.
 A minimal kernel provides interrupt handlers, a mechanism for starting and stopping processes, a scheduler, and interprocess communication.
 Standard operating system functionality that is usually present in a monolithic kernel is moved to user space, and no longer